SheetJS/sheetjs/README.md

 ### Streaming Write

 The streaming write functions are available in the `XLSX.stream` object.
-They take the same arguments as the normal write functions but return a readable stream.
-They are only exposed in node.
+They take the same arguments as the normal write functions but return a Readable Stream.
+They are only exposed in NodeJS.

 - `XLSX.stream.to_csv` is the streaming version of `XLSX.utils.sheet_to_csv`.
 - `XLSX.stream.to_html` is the streaming version of `XLSX.utils.sheet_to_html`.